diegnabi/WRO-PR-2024/README.md

 Now the motors have been placed inside to reduce Chappie’s height, better handle it in the corners, get better consistent reading from the light sensors, and make it easier to carry around.

 The steering system has now been changed to an Ackerman steering system so our wheels can remain in place and steer Chappie in tight places.
 This is in addition to changing our steering motor to a smaller servo, we found out that we do not need a strong beefy servo to steer Chappie.
 Now we have chosen the common 9g servo motor that can be commonly found.

+The steering system's column that held it together was too thin and would fold under the Chappie's weight from its other components.
+Our solution was simple, first, we re-added the other column that was removed to make space for the servo and reinforced the column at the bottom so it would be less prone to bending, and added another column on top so that if it tried to bend the wheel hubs inward it wouldn't be able to.

+The servo for the steering system has proved a bit annoying since its height and length are just barely out of reach from the steering joint thus forcing us to find different ways to place it (FIND SOLUTION HEIGHT).
+We fixed the length issue by turning the steering system so the joint would be looking inward rather than outward.

+- Light sensor

+The light sensor had to be at the bottom of Chappie and be as close to the ground as possible to get the most accurate readings.
+The problem we encountered was how were we going to get it through the base.
+Our first idea was to do what we did on the last model, make holes so only the contacts could peek through and hold it with the cables; it had worked before but it was very annoying so we kept testing.
+Then we thought about making a big hole to put the sensor through and hold it in place with the cables and some type of tape/glue.
+This would be a bit better but would be annoying to put together and probably not very good long term.
+Our final idea and solution was to make a big enough hole to fit the hole sensor in and add pegs at the bottom to hold the sensor in place.
+This proved much easier to build and more efficient since the pins are more accessible and it stays in place without any other substance.